 the conflict of interest law.
 When you later became a City

-Councillor, you also became a municipal employee in that capacity
+Councilor, you also became a municipal employee in that capacity

 for purposes of the conflict of interest law.
 Because, as a City

-Councillor, you also have a financial interest in your contract
+Councilor, you also have a financial interest in your contract

 with the City to serve as a school counselor, you must comply with